leakless21/trafficmonitor/docs/ARCHITECTURE.md

 ### OCR Component

-**Purpose:** The `OCRReader` component is responsible for performing Optical Character Recognition (OCR) on image regions, specifically for license plates.
+**Purpose:** The `TextRecognitionService` component is responsible for performing Optical Character Recognition (OCR) on image regions, specifically for license plates.
 It supports multiple OCR engines selectable at runtime via the `backend` parameter ("fast_plate_ocr" or "paddleocr").

 **Area of Responsibility:**